andrewmoles2/rTrainIntroduction/Workshop4b/rWorkshop4b.md

 1) Set up a project for this workshop using the steps above.
 2) Go to your newly created project folder in either File Explorer (Windows) or Finder (Mac).
 3) Put your rWorkshop4b.Rmd file in your project directory (if you have not do so already).
-4) Add a new file called data, and add in the data files for the session ().
+4) Add a new file called data, and add in the data files for the session (tfl-daily-cycle-hires.xlsx and tfl-journeys-type.csv).
-5) Come back to RStudio and make sure you're project is open (*will see in top right corner your project name*), in the RStudio file explorer (bottom right) you should see the changes you've made.
+5) Come back to RStudio and make sure your project is open (*will see in top right corner your project name*), in the RStudio file explorer (bottom right) you should see the changes you've made.
 6) If you have not already, open the rWorkshop4b.Rmd file.
 7) In the code chunk below run `getwd()`.
 You should get your new project file system as the output.